 Commercial Division Blog

-Decisions an employer makes, even after an employee resigns, can be a basis for claims of retaliation under New York City and State law.
-The attorneys at Schlam Stone & Dolan frequently counsel employers and litigate claims relating to discrimination and retaliation.
+The attorneys at Schlam Stone & Dolan frequently litigate claims relating to payment of attorney fees and malpractice.
 Contact our attorneys at firstname.lastname@example.org if you or a client have questions regarding these issues.